majormalfunk/My-DevOps-with-Docker-Exercises-Repo/Parts/Part 1.md

 ```
 $ docker build -t backend .
 ```
-Create local file and then run Docker container:
+Create local log file and then run Docker container:

 (*Need to have the double quotes around* ```$(pwd)``` *if you have uppercase characters (or spaces) in your path*)
 ```